sonic-net/sonic-mgmt/docs/testplan/BGP-Session-Flaps.md

 Have a single neighbor disable and enable BGP to flap the session with DUT.
 1. Gather base CPU and memory statistics from DUT
 2. Start neighbor BGP session flapping
-3. Verify no CPU or memory spikes on DUT
+3. Verify no CPU or memory spikes on DUT by running show process cpu/memory and ensuring the output is noticibly higher

 ### Test case #2 - Multiple Neighbors Flapping